tmtheboss23/Jinwoo-v4/README.md

 ### 🤝 How to Contribute
 We welcome contributions to Jinwoo-v4 Bot!
 Here's how you can get involved:

+## 🛠️ Contributing

-Fork the repository.
+- Fork the repository.
-Create a new branch for your feature.
+- Create a new branch for your feature or fix.
-Commit your changes.
+- Commit your changes with a clear and concise message.
-Push your branch to your forked repository.
+- Push your branch to your forked repository.
-Submit a pull request with a detailed description of your changes.
+- Open a pull request with a detailed description of your changes.

+---

 ### 🧑‍💻 Connect with the Developer

 <p align="center">